Bernardo-Favoreto/face_verification/README.md

 # *Face Verification with Anti-Spoof*

 Face identification merged with face anti-spoof detection.
 The idea is that a user first register his/her face.
-Once that is done, the user can be authenticated using his face.
+Once that is done, the user can be authenticated using the registred face.
 The system will only authenticate if the face is real and there's a match for that face on the database.

 ## Features
 * Face Identification